UCLBIOC3301/BIOC3301-report/README.md

-# BIOC3301-report                                                                                                      "Microbiome analysis of an urban park: assessing composition, diversity, and relevance to future research"
+# BIOC3301 Report - "Microbiome analysis of an urban park: assessing composition, diversity, and relevance to future research"
 Methods for data analysis of soil metadata.
 This Github repository is for the analysis of soil taken from Gordon Square Park in the Autumn of 2017.